open-metadata/docs/README.md

 # OpenMetadata Docs

-Based on the great work of Streamlit's [documentation framework](https://github.com/streamlit/docs).

 ## Building

 To build the docs, clone this repo, install the NPM dependencies, and start the development server.